petermnhull/go-music-app/README.md

 Simple Go API for music preferences.

 ## Usage
-Note that this has only been tested on Ubuntu 20.04, and only intended for to be used by me as a fun project.
+Note that this has only been tested on Ubuntu 20.04, and is only intended for to be used by me as a fun project.

 ### Set Up
 - Create a `.env` file in the root directory and store the variables listed below.
 - Download [golangci-lint](https://golangci-lint.run/usage/quick-start/) for linting.
 - Download [air](https://github.com/cosmtrek/air) for live auto-reloading.

+### Dependencies
+- Postgres database.

 ### Commands
 - `make run` to run the application.